dad3zero/trader/README.md

 So, the first step was to define real game related objects to define their responsibilities.
 Then, every function complexity is reduced.
 This leads of course to other functions which sometimes happen to be objects methods.

+Functions should then be dispatched on dedicated modules: trader_cli is meant to contain only user interaction without any game logic.
+The main should contain only orchestration functions.

+Display is updated to the `format()` method which simplifies the display, making no use of some tweaks.

+### Original readme

 The following is taken from the original readme.